Christian-2003/password-vault/README.md

 ### Used Technologies
 The application was developed with Java through the Android Studio IDE.
 The project is build using Gradle.

+The version numbers for this project are determined based on the guidelines provided by [semver](https://semver.org/).

 <br>

 ***